Noah-Huppert/kubeci/README.md

 # kubeci
-Kubernetes command line tool for use during the continuous integration process.
+Command line tool which performs Kubernetes operations commonly required during continuous integration.

-Runs Kubernetes operations that are common during continuous integration via a convenient command line interface.

 # Usage
 Kubeci is a binary which provides a command line interface.
 Subcommands are describe in the following section.